Creating a Quiz

 Within the Submission Views and in the Default View section complete the following fields.

 1. Default view: A default quiz submission view will appear to users after each quiz attempt submission.
-This is shows only the score acheived.
+You can keep the system default as shown or create another.

-Additional views: As mentioned, you can edit and customise the default view or create and select a customised view through Additional View.
+2. Additional views: You can create and select a customised view through Additional Views.

-2. To create an Additional View, click Add Additional View to create a new submission view.
+6. To create an Additional View (optional), click Add Additional View to create a new submission view.

 Date: The submission view can be available for a certain amount of time.